hashicorp/design-system/website/docs/components/breadcrumb/partials/code/component-api.md

 The text shown within the item, or "crumb".
 </C.Property>
 <C.Property @name="icon" @type="string">
 Use this parameter to show an icon.
-Any [Flight](/foundations/icons) icon name is acceptable.
+Any [icon name](/foundations/icons) is acceptable.
 </C.Property>
 <C.Property @name="route/models/model/query">
 These are the parameters that are passed down as arguments to the `<LinkTo>` component.